syndit/com.synditcorp.ruleengine/README.md

 ### Thread safe

-It takes time to parse rule documents, but the RuleDocument object is thread safe, so instances can be stored in application cache.
-Do not store a RuleEvaluator object instance as it is not thread safe.
+It takes time to parse rule documents, but the rule document object is thread safe, so instances can be stored in application cache.
+Rule evaluator instances are not thread safe.

 ### Expressions

 MVEL is the expression language used by the Engine.
-At runtime, it takes time for each type of expression to initialize, so if milliseconds are critical to your SLA, keep the RuleEvaluator instance in memory for a given transaction's processing and, be sure to reset if variables need to be refreshed between calls.
-But, Rule Evaluators are not thread safe so be mindful of this when saving an object instance.
+At runtime, it takes time for each type of expression to initialize, so if milliseconds are critical to your SLA, keep the rule evaluator instance in memory for a given transaction's processing and, be sure to reset if variables need to be refreshed between calls.
+But, rule evaluators are not thread safe so be mindful of this when saving an object instance.
+Another technique is to evaluate a rule that does not set global variables as part of a server's startup.

 ## Logging